 Welcome back Kayla.
 Kayla originally joined us in 2018 as our summer intern; this time, she is joining our team as our part-time research librarian.
 We’re glad she is back.

 Kayla Payne is a 2020 William & Mary graduate with a Bachelor’s in Art & Art History.
 In 2022, she worked as a Visitor Services Specialist and later Education Coordinator at Stratford Hall.
 Kayla went on to curate art exhibitions for The Arts Center of Montross.
 She’s also an artist herself as an illustrator and an exhibiting artist for 2022 InLight in Richmond.
 She has taught comics making class at the Essex Public Library.

 She is currently working on obtaining a graduate certificate in Public History at Virginia Commonwealth University.
-Kayla is handling genealogy research requests and has started organizing our summer internship program this year.
+Kayla is handling genealogy research requests and ran our summer internship program in 2023.
 Kayla is working at the Historic Courthouse’s Genealogy Library three days a week.

 Decorations and Store Support